|

 But the fact that the Calcadians all made a respectful space around him,

-alone their political leader, seemed to suggest he wouldn't be too displeased.
+let alone their political leader, seemed to suggest he wouldn’t

 "Vahle, you have gone too far this time," the police captain